-The case reinforces that the government cannot evade its obligations under the Prohibition of Employment as Manual Scavengers and Their Rehabilitation Act, 2013, even if the death occurs in private premises.
+The decision in this case reinforced that the government cannot evade its obligations under the Prohibition of Employment as Manual Scavengers and Their Rehabilitation Act, 2013, even if the death occurs in private premises.
 It upholds the principle that the State is primarily responsible for compensating victims and can recover the amount from liable private parties.